What is ATC about?

 - No vehicle respawn, weapon and vehicle restrictions depending on your role.

-- Player’s respawn is limited by personal tickets and disabled completely in the final phase of the battle.
+- Player’s respawn is limited by personal tickets.
 The respawn feature is configured so that it allows a continuous flow of gameplay, but also gives room for units to make critical moves / strikes while their opponent is recovering.
 That way you gain terrain and you will be able to seize and hold your objective sectors.
 Penalty for death are not to be taken lightly, the respawn is only in base and, due to to the large maps, it will take quite some time to get back into the area of operations.

 - Specific rules to conquer the sectors making the capture not an easy stuff as you need a critical amount of attackers and defenders beyond a critical number.

 Battle day and time: Sundays at 19.00 UTC (may vary between ATC Editions)